infOpen/powershell-resources/README.md

 ## Modules

 Actually, it's small, but we have initialize these modules :
+### Infopen.Error
+This module contains high level functions to manage errors
 ### Infopen.File
 This module contains high level functions to manage files and folders
 ### Infopen.Module
-This module contains high level functions to manage files and folders
+This module contains high level functions to manage modules

 ## Unit testing